thoughtspot/rest-api-sdk/TS_GENERIC_LIB/doc/controllers/user.md

 # Get User

 To get the details of a specific user account by username or user id, use this endpoint.
 At Least one value is needed.
-When both are given, user id will be considered to fetch user information
+When both are given,then user id will be considered to fetch user information

 ```ts
 async getUser(